Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Step 1 – Prepare the Dough

 Start by creaming the softened butter, granulated sugar, and brown sugar together in a large mixing bowl.
-Beat until light and fluffy—this step is key to achieving the perfect cookie texture.
-Next, mix in the egg, lemon zest, and lemon juice.
-The citrusy aroma will fill your kitchen, and you’ll know you’re on the right track!
+Beat until the mixture is light and fluffy—this step is key to getting soft and chewy cookies.

 Butter, sugar, and lemon zest being mixed in a bowl with baking ingredients nearby